The Office of Human Concern provides programs that help with basic human needs such as heat, water, prescriptions, and food:

 - Commodities Program – OHC authorizes and has commodity foods delivered to three food pantries located in Benton, Carroll and Madison counties.
 Each site serves 200+ families with the commodity food program, and with food donated by the community.

 - People Helping People (PHP) of Carroll County – PHP is a prescription assistance program that assists individuals in Carroll County who are unable to get prescription assistance through other sources.
-PHP works closely with area pharmacies to help those meet the needs of the Carroll County Community.
+PHP works closely with area pharmacies to help meet the needs of the Carroll County Community.

 - Special Nutrition Programs – OHC provides nutritional support for youth and children in after school and summer programs.